JetBrains/intellij-platform-gradle-plugin/README.md

 | <kbd>destinationDir</kbd> is a directory to store patched xml files.                  | <kbd>'${project.buildDir}/patchedPluginXmlFiles'</kbd> |

 ### Publishing DSL
-The following attributes are apart of the Publishing DSL <kbd>publishPlugin { ... }</kbd> in which allows Gradle to upload a working plugin to the JetBrain Plugin Repository.
+The following attributes are apart of the Publishing DSL <kbd>publishPlugin { ... }</kbd> in which allows Gradle to upload a working plugin to the JetBrains Plugin Repository.

 See the instruction on how to generate authentication token: https://www.jetbrains.org/intellij/sdk/docs/plugin_repository/api/plugin_upload.html